Miami Airport Lakes Fishing

-The Miami airport lakes is located next to the Miami International Airport, the airport is often noisy and congested.
-But this area can be avoided by traveling west to the Miami airport lakes.
-From the boat ramp, it is 3.0 miles to the entrance of the Coral Gables Canal, 4.8 miles to the lateral canal connecting to McDonald Lake (which has been closed off), and 7.6 miles to the intersection with Snapper Creek (immediately east of the Turnpike Extension).
-The non-navigable flood control structure of the Airport lakes Tamiami Canal near Krome Avenue is approximately 13 miles from the boat ramp.
+The Miami airport lakes are next to the Miami International Airport, the airport is often noisy and congested.
+But this area should be avoided by traveling west to the Miami airport lakes.
+From the boat ramp, it is 3.0 miles to the entranceof the Coral Gables Canal, 4.8 miles to the lateral canal connecting to McDonald Lake (which is awesome), and 7.6 miles to the intersection of Snapper Creek (immediately east of the Turnpike Extension).
+The non-navigable flood control structure of the Airport lakes Tamiami Canal near Krome Avenue is about 13 miles from the boat ramp.
 The combination of Tamiami and Snapper Creek canal systems provide urban anglers more than 43 miles of exciting fishing opportunities.

 Miami Airport Lakes Peacock Bass Fishing

-Miami Airport lakes supports excellent populations of butterfly peacock and largemouth bass that average about 14 inches (1.5 pounds), and nearly 50% of the harvestable butterfly peacock and 40% of the largemouth bass are larger than this.
+Miami Fishing has many options, the Miami Airport lakes supports excellent populations of butterfly peacock and largemouth bass that average about 14 inches (1.5 pounds), and nearly 50% of the harvest-able butterfly peacock and 40% of the largemouth bass are larger than this.
 The biggest butterfly peacock (10 pounds) ever confirmed in Florida came from this canal.
-The bag limit for butterfly peacock is two fish per day, only one of which can be greater than 17 inches; up to five largemouth bass can be kept, but only one of these can be greater than 14 inches.
+The bag limit for butterfly peacock is two fish per day, only one that can be greater than 17 inches; up to five largemouth bass can be kept, but only one of these can be greater than 14 inches.
 Fishing for butterfly peacock is usually best from March through May, but they are caught consistently throughout the year.
 Butterfly peacock feed only during daylight and normally close to shore, although schooling peacocks will sometimes feed aggressively in open water.
 Largemouth bass fishing tends to be best during the winter when the water cools, and early in the morning, evenings, and even at night during the summer.

 Butterfly peacock are more likely to be caught using live fish for bait than are largemouth bass, which make them an excellent fish for younger anglers, as well as those just learning to bass fish.
 Live fish such as small golden shiners purchased at local tackle shops, are the best overall bait for both butterfly peacock and largemouth bass.
 It is illegal to use goldfish or any other non-native fish for bait, except those legally caught from and immediately used in the same canal.
 For those who enjoy fishing with artificial lures, just about any fast moving minnow imitating plug or fly can be used to entice a peacock.
 Early in the morning look for tarpon rolling at the surface, especially in the area just east of Red Road.
 Snook can be found throughout the canal system but tend to concentrate along vegetated shorelines and under bridges close to lake areas.
 Another species anglers might catch resembles a walleye; this fish is the brackish water bigmouth sleeper which is a long, cylindrical fish with many small sharp teeth.